-How to Make Scale Engine Cowls the Easy Way - Model Airplane News
+RC Airplanes - Make Engine Cowls - Easy Beginner tips for - Model Airplane News

-When it comes to scale modeling, there’s one task that often stops most projects from even getting started.
-That being making a scale engine cowling.
-To produce a fiberglass unit, you have to make a master plug then layup a female mold so you can then lay up a cowl using fiberglass cloth and epoxy resin or polyester resin.
-The task is time consuming at the very least.
-Here’s a way to make a one-off cowl and the technique and materials can be used for any type of scale model you want to build.
+When it comes to building scale models, there’s one task that often stops most projects from even getting started.
+That being having to make a scale engine cowling.
+To produce a fiberglass unit, you have to build a master plug then lay up a female mold over that so you can then lay up the final cowling with fiberglass cloth and epoxy resin.
+Very time consuming to say the least.
+Here’s a way to make a “one-off” cowl and the technique and materials can be used for any scale model you want to build.

-1. Here’s what you can make with basic tools and materials.
-I built this “one-off” balsa and foam engine cowl for my Staudacher 300GS featured as a Model Airplane News construction article.
+1. Here’s the “one-off” balsa and foam engine cowl I built for my Staudacher 300GS featured as a Model Airplane News construction article.

 2. Here’s the stuff you need!
-Sandpaper rough and fine 150 , 220 and 320 grits, Pacer Z-Poxy Finishing Resin, 2oz. and 1oz. fiberglass cloth, basic hobby tools, balsa sheet, blue foam and a clean place to work.
+Sandpaper rough and fine 150 , 220 and 320 grits, Pacer/Zap Z-Poxy Finishing Resin, 2oz. and 1oz. fiberglass cloth, basic hobby tools, balsa sheet, blue foam and a clean place to work.

 3. Start by attaching your engine and engine mount to the model’s firewall/engine mount box assembly.
 Be sure to properly position the engine so the propeller and spinner are at the correct spaced and positioned from the firewall.